AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/config-editor-settings.md

     ![Config tags with attributes](./images/config-tags-attributes.png) {width="650" align="left"}

-- **Quick insert menu in editor**: Allows you to configure and customize the **Quick insert menu** for quick element insertion during authoring in editor.
+- **Quick insert menu in editor**: Allows you to configure and customize the **Quick insert menu** for the inline element insertion toolbar during authoring in Editor.
 You can search for and add the available elements to the **Favorites** of the Quick insert menu in the Editor settings using the dropdown.
-These favorite elements are available directly in the Editor when you press **Control + /** on Windows or **Command + /** on macOS.
+These favorite elements are available directly in the Editor when you press **Control + /** on Windows or **Command + /** on macOS through the inline element insertion toolbar.

     ![Quick insert menu in editor](./images/quick-insert-menu-in-editor.png){width="650" align="left"}